Table Of Content

 - Setup the Output MIDI CC channel and number (manually or with MIDI learn) for each control you want to use, either in the plugin user interface or in the preset settings panel.
 Every time you move a control on the user interface of the plugin, a MIDI CC message will be sent according to the channel and CC number you have chosen.

-Use the plugin as a MIDI or automation mapper
+Use the Remote Control plug-in as a MIDI or automation mapper

 The idea here is to use the plugin to convert MIDI CC messages received as input to the output.
 The plugin lets you change the following properties of the MIDI CC events: